P2Pool-Observer/consensus/README.md

 Go 1.25

-By default `CGO_ENABLED=0` is not necessary.
+By default CGO is not necessary, so `CGO_ENABLED=0` is default.
 You may use the `purego` build flag to disable any assembly or architecture specific optimizations.

 This library supports both [go-RandomX library](https://git.gammaspectra.live/P2Pool/go-randomx) and the [C++ RandomX reference counterpart](https://github.com/tevador/RandomX).